 Prince Charming Regal Carrousel sits in the center of Fantasyland at the Magic Kingdom in Walt Disney World.
 The carrousel can be seen through the opening of Cinderella Castle as you walk down Main Street U.S.A.

-The chart below covers everything pertaining to experiencing this attraction.
+The chart below covers everything about experiencing this attraction.
 It is followed by a few notes about the best time to ride and need to know information.

 |Prince Charming Regal Carrousel||Magic Kingdom|